Master of Fine Arts – MFA

 This is a selected entry qualification.
 This means there are a number of extra requirements you must meet.

-To enter the Master of Fine Arts you will:
+To enter the Master of Fine Arts you must:

-- have been awarded or qualified for a Postgraduate Diploma in Fine Arts or Postgraduate Diploma in Design (or equivalent) with a minimum B average, or
+• have been awarded or qualified for the Postgraduate Diploma in Fine Arts or equivalent with a grade average of at least B; or

-- have been awarded a relevant Bachelor’s degree with a minimum B average and demonstrated relevant industry or professional experience.
+• have been awarded or qualified for a relevant Bachelor’s degree or equivalent qualification with a grade average of at least B; or

 You will also need to: